gelofi/portfolio/README.md

 # Gelofi
 A portfolio-website for myself.
-WIP.
+Done.